gbhong/DiMB-RE/README.md

 ```
 *Note*: the current code does not support approximation models based on ALBERT. -->

-## Fine-tuned Models
+## 5. Fine-tuned Models
-We release our fine-tuned relation models, and factuality detection models for our dataset in HuggingFace with the model name of gbhong/BiomedBERT-fulltext_finetuned_DiMB-RE and gbhong/BiomedBERT-fulltext_finetuned_DiMB-RE_FD.
+We released our best fine-tuned relation model, and factuality detection model for our DiMB-RE dataset in HuggingFace: `gbhong/BiomedBERT-fulltext_finetuned_DiMB-RE` for relation extraction model with typed triggers and `gbhong/BiomedBERT-fulltext_finetuned_DiMB-RE_FD` for factuality detection model with triggers.

 <!-- ## Citation